ethereum/ethereum-org/views/content/dao.md

             address voter;
         }

-        /* modifier that allows only shareholders to vote and create new proposals */ modifier onlyShareholders {
+        // Modifier that allows only shareholders to vote and create new proposals modifier onlyShareholders {
-            require (sharesTokenAddress.balanceOf(msg.sender) > 0);
+            require(sharesTokenAddress.balanceOf(msg.sender) > 0);
             _;
         }

+        /**
+         * Constructor function
+         *
-        /* First time setup */
+         * First time setup
+         */
         function Association(Token sharesAddress, uint minimumSharesToPassAVote, uint minutesForDebate) payable {
             changeVotingRules(sharesAddress, minimumSharesToPassAVote, minutesForDebate);
         }

+        /**
+         * Change voting rules
+         *
-        /// @notice Make so that proposals need tobe discussed for at least `minutesForDebate/60` hours and all voters combined must own more than `minimumSharesToPassAVote` shares of token `sharesAddress` to be executed
+         * Make so that proposals need tobe discussed for at least `minutesForDebate/60` hours
+         * and all voters combined must own more than `minimumSharesToPassAVote` shares of token `sharesAddress` to be executed
+         *
-        /// @param sharesAddress token address
+         * @param sharesAddress token address
-        /// @param minimumSharesToPassAVote proposal can vote only if the sum of shares held by all voters exceed this number
+         * @param minimumSharesToPassAVote proposal can vote only if the sum of shares held by all voters exceed this number
-        /// @param minutesForDebate the minimum amount of delay between when a proposal is made and when it can be executed
-        function changeVotingRules(Token sharesAddress, uint minimumSharesToPassAVote, uint minutesForDebate) onlyOwner {
+         * @param minutesForDebate the minimum amount of delay between when a proposal is made and when it can be executed */ function changeVotingRules(Token sharesAddress, uint minimumSharesToPassAVote, uint minutesForDebate) onlyOwner {
             sharesTokenAddress = Token(sharesAddress);
             if (minimumSharesToPassAVote == 0 ) minimumSharesToPassAVote = 1;